 Equality and diversity is a core principle both within the School of Physics and Astronomy, and the University of Birmingham at large.
 A dedicated and continuous effort is being made to actively identify and address issues of inequity within the school.
 If you have either experienced or witnessed harassment within the school, please read the Get help section of this site for available options.

-former head of School of Physics and Astronomy
+Head of School of Physics and Astronomy

-The school is currently in the process of renewing its Juno Champion status.
 This site provides details on the ongoing equality and diversity efforts of the school; contact information is given under Meet the Committee, resources on how to activily promote equality and diversity are listed in Get involved, and upcoming news and events are highlighted in News and events.

 Also in 'Equality and Diversity'